Mateusz1234m/dot-digits-classification-using-synthetic-data/README.md

 # Tyre DOT digits classification using synthetic data generator

 The project is a continuation of the engineering thesis.
 The goal was to recognize wheel parameters.
 The distribution of data in the prepared image database was uneven, so the first approach was to train a neural network using a synthetic data generator following the idea from this publication (https://core.ac.uk/download/pdf/286712293.pdf).
 Then this approach failed and real images were used to achieve adequate results.
-In this project, I explore the possibility of using artificially generated data to train neural networks to recognize tire markings.
+In this project, I explore the possibility of using artificially generated data to train neural networks to recognize tyre markings.
 To get started, the problem has been simplified to digit classification.

 ## Dataset